awsdocs/amazon-redshift-developer-guide/doc_source/r_WHERE_oracle_outer.md

 (5 rows)
 ```

-Note that when the WHERE clause join operator is used, the order of the tables in the FROM clause does not matter\.
+Note that when the WHERE clause join operator is used, the order of the tables in the FROM clause doesn't matter\.

 An example of a more complex outer join condition in the WHERE clause is the case where the condition consists of a comparison between two table columns *and* a comparison with a constant: